Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 The material is subjected to manual sorting to remove impurities that are not 100% cashmere.
 It is then chopped into small pieces to obtain a veil of cashmere through carding before being twisted into new yarns.

-The result of Regenerated Cashmere it is a product that has the dignity of a Cashmere product in all respects.
-The advantage is that it comes from a sustainable and eco-compatible supply chain and for this reason it can feel different to the touch or look than Virgin Cashmere.
+The result of Regenerated Cashmere is a product that has all the dignity of a Cashmere product.
+The advantage is that it comes from a sustainable and eco-compatible supply chain and for this reason it can feel or look different than Virgin Cashmere.